mholodivska/coding-challenge-backend/README.md

 ## The case study: Application review

 Reviewing applications is one of the key activities, when starting a new project.
-To takle that challenge, BP ACCELERATOR Inc. wants to provide an API, via which applicant can hand in their application with past project experience.
+To tackle that challenge, BP ACCELERATOR Inc. wants to provide an API, via which applicant can hand in their application with past project experience.

-The software stores the data in a data base and generates a document, so the application can be reviewed by the HR department
+The software stores the data in a database and generates a document, so the application can be reviewed by the HR department.
+When an application is submitted is should also be sent via Kafka to the Compliance department for validation.

 ## Product Requirements